+Configuration Description and Command

+Configuring Stream Classification (Optional) It is used to create stream classification information.

+class-map Creates a class.

+match access-group Matches ACL rules.
-Configuration Description and Command (Optional) It is used to create stream classification information. class-map Creates a class. match access-group Matches ACL rules. match ip precedence Matches the PRE priorities of IP packets.
-Configurio a Otroopa match ip dscp Matches the DSCP priorities of IP packets.
-Configuring Stream Classification policy-map Creates a policy. class Associates a class. police Binds the bandwidth limit for streams and the action for processing packets out of the limit. set Binds the behaviors for modifying the CoS, DSCP and VID values of streams.

-Configuration Description and Command virtual-group Creates a logical interface group and adds interfaces to the logical interface group. service-policy Applies a policy to an interface.
-(Optional) It is used to configure the trust mappings for an interface. mode, default CoS value and various mls qos trust Modifies the trust mode of an interface.
-Configuring Priority Labeling and Mapping for Packets mls qos cos Modifies the default CoS value of the interface. mis qos map cos-dscp Configures the CoS-to-DSCP mapping. mls qos map dscp-cos Configures the DSCP-to-CoS mapping. mls qos map ip-precedence-dscp Configures the IP PRE-to-DSCP mapping.
-Configuring Interface Rate (Optional) It is used to configure the rate limit for an interface.
+Configuration Description and Command match ip precedence Matches the PRE priorities of IP packets. match ip dscp Matches the DSCP priorities of IP packets. policy-map Creates a policy. class Associates a class. police Binds the bandwidth limit for streams and the action for processing packets out of the limit. set Binds the behaviors for modifying the CoS, DSCP and VID values of streams. virtual-group Creates a logical interface group and adds interfaces to the logical interface group. service-policy Applies a policy to an interface. ▲ (Optional) It is used to configure the trust mode, default CoS value and various mappings for an interface.
+0 5 .
+5 .
+7 mls qos trust Modifies the trust mode of an interface.
+Configuring Priority Labeling and Mapping for Packets mls qos cos Modifies the default CoS value of the interface. mls qos map cos-dscp Configures the CoS-to-DSCP mapping. mls qos map dscp-cos Configures the DSCP-to-CoS mapping. mls qos map ip-precedence-dscp Configures the IP PRE-to-DSCP mapping.
+Configuring Interface Rate (Optional) It is used to configure the rate e limit for an interface.
 Limit rate-limit Configures the traffic limit for an interface.
-(Optional) It is used to configure the CoS-to-queue mapping, queue scheduling policies and round robin weight. priority-queue cos-map Configures the CoS-to-queue mapping. priority-queue Configures the output scheduling policy for a queue to SP. mls qos scheduler Configures the output scheduling policy for a queue.
-Configuring Congestion Management wrr-queue bandwidth Configures the round robin weight corresponding to the WRR scheduling policy for an output queue. wfq-queue bandwidth Configures the round robin weight corresponding to the WFQ scheduling policy for an output queue. qos queue bandwith Configures the guaranteed minimum bandwidth and limited maximum bandwidth for a queue.
+Configuring Congestion Management (Optional) It is used to configure the CoS-to-queue mapping, queue scheduling policies and round robin weight. priority-queue cos-map Configures the CoS-to-queue mapping. priority-queue Configures the output scheduling policy for a queue to SP. mls qos scheduler Configures the output scheduling policy for a queue. wrr-queue bandwidth Configures the round robin weight corresponding to the WRR scheduling policy for an output queue. drr-queue bandwidth Configures the round robin weight corresponding to the DRR scheduling polic for an output queue. qos mc-queue cos-map Configures the CoS-to-multicast queue mapping.